 The foam degradation can cause serious injuries and may be exacerbated by the use of unapproved cleaning methods (like ozone), as well as by high-heat and high-humidity environments.

-Philips Respironics has received numerous complaints from customers about black debris or particles in the airpath circuit of their mechanical ventilators, BiPAP, and CPAP devices, though the cause of the symptoms has not been definitively linked at this time.
+Philips Respironics has received numerous complaints from customers about black debris or particles in the airpath circuit of their mechanical ventilators, BiPAP, and CPAP devices.

 - Cancer (particularly in the kidneys, liver, and lungs)

 - Damage to or failure of the kidneys, liver, or lungs

 If you’ve used Philips Respironics sleep devices and experienced the health issues listed above, you may be able to pursue compensation through a Philips CPAP lawsuit.